-Is the person an adult (18 years of age or older)?
+Is the Medicaid beneficiary an adult (18 years of age or older)?

-If so, people over the age of 18 are assumed to be competent and therefore may not have a legally responsible guardian.
+People over the age of 18 are assumed to be competent and therefore may not have a legally responsible guardian.
 Parents are not automatically the legally responsible guardian of an adult with a disability.
 In order for anyone to be the legally responsible guardian of an adult, some sort of legal/court action has to have occurred.

-- Are there legal documents/court papers stating that the person is not competent and appointing a guardian? - If the documents exist, do they indicated that the action to be a general adjudication or is the adjudication limited? - If limited, is the adjudication limited to health care decisions?
-If so, the person is considered to be the legally responsible guardian, and therefore cannot be paid for services. - If limited, is the adjudication limited to financial decisions/conservator appointed?
-If so, the person may not be legally responsible; please forward to DDSN Waiver staff for opinion.
+- Are there legal documents/court papers stating that the person is not competent and appointing a guardian? - If the documents exist, do they indicate the action to be a general adjudication or is the adjudication limited? - If limited, is the adjudication limited to health care decisions?
+If so, the person is considered to be the legally responsible guardian and, therefore, cannot be paid for services. - If limited, is the adjudication limited to financial decisions/conservator appointed?
+If so, the person may not be legally responsible; please forward to DDSN Central Office Waiver staff for a legal opinion.

-If there are any doubts/questions regarding legal responsibility, submit in writing a description of the concern/situation and any other pertinent information, including copies of legal/court documents, to DDSN Central Office Waiver staff.
+If there are any doubts/questions regarding legal responsibility, submit, in writing, a description of the concern/situation and any other pertinent information, including copies of legal/court documents, to DDSN Central Office Waiver staff.